tozd/dinit/README.md

 ## Why is JSON used just for stdout and not also for stderr?

-It is hard to generate proper JSON once things start failing apart (e.g., [Go runtime panic](https://github.com/golang/go/issues/40238)).
+It is hard to generate proper JSON once things start falling apart (e.g., [Go runtime panic](https://github.com/golang/go/issues/40238)).
 The idea is that under default logging level, stdout should be used for expected logging from programs while anything written to stderr by dinit or any program is exceptional and means a human intervention is needed.
 You should setup programs run by dinit this way as well